ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    ```
    {:pre}

 Access the Wordpress installation at `http://YourAppServerIPAddress/` using either the private IP address (if you are going through the VPN connection) or the public IP address of *app1* or *app2*.
+Complete the Wordpress installation wizard.

 ![Configure virtual server](images/solution14/wordpress.png)

 If you configured the application servers with only a private network link, you will not be able to install Wordpress plugins, themes or upgrades directly from the Wordpress admin console.
 You will need to upload the files through the Wordpress user interface.